siwad/common/README.md

 The repository of common classes and functions contains:
 * Java-like "synchronized { ... }"
 * C++ array with variable size (like in Java)
+* StringTokenizer (like in Java)
 * Model-View-(Controller) pattern<br>Every setting in my projects is a so-called 'parameter'.
 Any change of a value of this parameter (by a controller) causes an update of all registered views.
-AiignRules and Voters could be attached.
+AssignRules and Voters could be attached.

 The classes and functions have been compiled and tested with gcc 7.5.0 under Linux.